 Fees are subject to change.
 All non-UC Berkeley students must pay an additional Document Management Fee of $58.

 In addition to the fees outlined above, Berkeley Study Abroad has estimated costs for out-of-pocket expenses.
 These amounts are used to calculate financial aid packages for eligible students.
 Actual expenses will vary depending on your lifestyle and spending habits.

 2019 Estimated Expenses Amount International Airfare and Transportation $1,200 Additional Meals $1,401 Books $213 Personal Expenses (i.e. phone, passport, visas, etc.) $538 Total Estimated Out-of-Pocket Expenses $3,352

 Financial aid is available for Berkeley students who are enrolled in at least six units during the summer.
 All other students should contact the financial aid office at their home institution for more information.

 • The UC undergraduate student rate is $419 per unit

 • The visiting student rate for all non-UC participants is $550 per unit

 The program fee includes* the following items:

-• Students will be housed in shared accommodations with other program participants
+• Student housing for the duration of the program: students will be housed in shared accommodations with other program participants

 • On-site orientation activities, excursions, etc.